 Enacting rate changes several times within a short period means customers’ attention will be directed to higher rates over and over again.
 This is likely to lead to repeated customer complaints.

-2. Look at the largest year’s financial requirement (which is often the final year projected) and increase the rates enough to cover that year.
+2. Look at the largest year’s financial requirement and increase the rates enough to cover that year.

 - City leaders have to significantly raise rates only once and answer all questions and complaints then;